dvmlls/bdscale/README.md

 <img src='man/figures/calendar.options.PNG'>

-This doesn't work for business-day space because the x-axis now represents the number of business days after the first date in your \code{business.dates} vector.
+This doesn't work for business-day space because the x-axis now represents the number of business days after the first date in your `business.dates` vector.

-Instead, use the \code{bdscale::bd2t} function to translate into business-day space:
+Instead, use the `bdscale::bd2t` function to translate into business-day space:

 ```
 plot +